-We found one area where the internal control structure needed improvement:
+We found two areas where internal control structure needed improvement:

-• The commission needs to label equipment with individual identification numbers, and needs to perform periodic spotchecks of equipment on hand.
+- The commission needs to competitively bid or prepare written contracts for certain services. - The commission needs to label concession equipment with individual identification numbers, and needs to perform periodic spotchecks of equipment on hand.